PokemonAutomation/Arduino-Source/SerialPrograms/BuildInstructions/Build-Ubuntu-Qt6.8.2.md

-# How to Build (Qt 6.8.2) - Ubuntu 24.04
+# How to Build (Qt 6.8.2) - Linux

-Note that our Ubuntu setup does not work.
-The video display flickers to the point of being unusable.
+Note that our Linux setup might not work.
+The video display can flicker to the point of being unusable.

 ## Build Tools:

-Install the following packages:
+Install the following build requirements, these steps will use ubuntu packages but the steps will be the same on your distro:

 ```
-sudo apt install cmake
-sudo apt install libglx-dev libgl1-mesa-dev
-sudo apt install libopencv-dev
+git cmake ninja-build gcc g++ qt6-base-dev qt6-multimedia-dev qt6-serialport-dev libopencv-dev libonnx-dev libasound2-dev
+dpkg                    # To build .deb packages for Debian based distros
+rpm                     # To build .rpm packages for RHEL based distros
+pacman-package-manager  # To build .pkg packages for Arch based distros
 ```